SovereignCloudStack/website/_i18n/en/_posts/announcements/2024-10-23-osba-forum-scs-standards.md

 cloud-technological foundations to realize digital sovereignty and open source strategies and gives users control over their data.
-The research project, funded by the German Ministry for Economy and Climate Action and located at the Open Source Business Alliance (OSBA), will be concluded as planned on 2024-12-31.
+The research project, funded by the German Ministry for Economic Affairs and Climate Action and carried out by the Open Source Business Alliance (OSBA), will be concluded as planned on 2024-12-31.
 The OSBA and 14 member companies have taken care to ensure a sustainable future for the key results and to further advance the SCS standards.*

-The Sovereign Cloud Stack, funded with roughly 13.2 million Euros, will receive professional development and be available for the cloud market after the project phase.
+Sovereign Cloud Stack, funded with roughly 13.2 million Euros, will continue to receive professional development and be available for the cloud market after the project phase.
 The OSBA and 14 of its member companies are founding the forum SCS-standards effective 2025-01-01.
 This consortium inside the OSBA takes responsibility for the standards